 - Santat, Dan.
 Harold & Hog Pretend for Real!
 Hyperion, 2019.
-Can the friendship of best friends Harold and Hog, a carefree elephant and a careful hog, survive a game of pretending to be Mo Willems's Elephant and Piggie? - Schlitz, Laura Amy.
+Can the friendship of best friends Harold and Hog, a carefree elephant and a careful hog, survive a game of pretending to be Mo Willems's Elephant and Piggie?
+Series - Schlitz, Laura Amy.
 Princess Cora and the Crocodile.
 Candlewick, 2017.
 Princess Cora is sick of boring lessons, exercising in the dungeon gym, and especially taking three baths a day.
-But when she writes to her fairy godmother for help, she doesn't expect that help to come in the form of a crocodile--a crocodile who does not behave properly. - Stewart, Melissa.
+But when she writes to her fairy godmother for help, she doesn't expect that help to come in the form of a crocodile--a crocodile who does not behave properly. - Smith, Emma Bland.
+Mr. McCloskey's Marvelous Mallards: The Making of Make Way for Ducklings.
+Calkins Creek, 2022.
+Robert McCloskey finds himself navigating the delightful chaos of raising a flock of ducklings in his cramped New York City apartment, facing challenges as he tries to capture their essence through his illustrations before they outgrow their adorable stage. - Stewart, Melissa.
 Summertime Sleepers: Animals that Estivate.
 Charlesbridge, 2021.
 Everyone knows about hibernation, but this book offers young readers a lyrical look at its fascinating warm-weather counterpart-estivation. - Sundin, David.
 The Book That Did Not Want to Be Read.
 Simon & Schuster, 2022.
 Beware!
 This picture book will do anything in its power to stay unread in this fun, interactive, and irresistibly silly read-aloud. - Tabor, Corey R. Fox the Tiger.
 Balzer + Bray, 2018.
 Fox decides to become a tiger because they are fast and sneaky, and soon, his other animal friends are joining in the fun.
 Series - Tabor, Corey R. Snail Crossing.
 Balzer + Bray, 2020.
 Determined to make his way to a plump, crisp cabbage across the road, Snail risks speeding cars and hungry crows during a long and slow journey, before getting lost while helping a crew of ants escape a rainstorm. - Todd, Traci N. Nina: A Story of Nina Simone.
 Putnam's, 2021.
 An award-winning picture book biography celebrating the life and voice of acclaimed singer, Nina Simone. - Vail, Rachel.
 A is for Elizabeth.
 Feiwel and Friends, 2019.
 Elizabeth, the second-grade sister of Justin Case, is excited about her first homework assignment, but it leads her to start a protest of alphabetical order.
 Series - Van Dusen, Chris.
 If I Built a School.
 Dial Books, 2019.
-If Jack built a school, there would be hover desks and pop-up textbooks, skydiving wind tunnels and a trampoline basketball court in the gym, a robo-chef to serve lunch in the cafeteria, field trips to Mars, and a whole lot more.
-The inventive boy who described his ideal car and house in previous books is dreaming even bigger this time.
+If Jack built a school, there would be hover desks and pop-up textbooks, skydiving wind tunnels and a trampoline basketball court in the gym, a robo-chef to serve lunch in the cafeteria, field trips to Mars, and a whole lot more!
 Series - Verde, Susan.
 I Am Love: A Book of Compassion.
 Abrams Books, 2019.
 Love means showing kindness, living with gratitude, and taking care of our minds and bodies.
 Grounded in mindfulness and wellness, I Am Love asks readers to look inward when they feel afraid, angry, hurt, or sad.
-When a storm is brewing inside us and the skies grow dark, the transformative power of love lets the light back in.
-Includes heart-opening yoga poses and a guided meditation.
 Series